-A spring trip to Amsterdam and the Netherlands is not complete without a visit to the Dutch countryside to see the tulip fields in bloom.
-Touring Keukenhof Gardens, the worlds' largest tulip gardens, is a wonderful shore excursion, but we were also amazed at the amazing cultivated gardens throughout the country.
-During a trip to the Netherlands in mid-April, we saw tulip fields in Noord Holland, Zuid Holland, and Friesland.
+A spring trip to Amsterdam and the Netherlands is not complete without a visit to the Dutch countryside to see the tulip fields in bloom and to visit one of the world's best displays of bulb flowers.
+Touring Keukenhof Gardens, the worlds' largest tulip gardens, is a wonderful shore excursion, but visitors are also amazed at the amazing cultivated gardens throughout the country.
+During a trip to the Netherlands in the spring, you'll see tulip fields in Noord Holland, Zuid Holland, and Friesland.

-In addition, there were some beautiful tulip fields next to Keukenhof Gardens, near the large windmill.
+In addition, there are some beautiful tulip fields next to Keukenhof Gardens, near the large windmill.

 The best time to visit the Netherlands and see tulips blooming is when the famous Keukenhof Gardens are open.
-These gardens are open between the last week of March and mid-May each year.
+These gardens are open for about eight weeks--between the last week of March and mid-May each year.
 Fortunately for cruise lovers, this time frame coincides with the Dutch tulip cruise season.
-Professional bulb gardeners display their flowers at Keukenhof, and visitors can see the flowers blooming, choose the bulbs in advance that match their favorite flowers, and have these bulbs delivered to their homes after they are harvested in the late summer or early fall.
+Professional bulb gardeners display their flowers at Keukenhof, and visitors can see the flowers blooming, choose the bulbs in advance that match their favorite flowers and have these bulbs delivered to their homes after they are harvested in the late summer or early fall.

-Another excellent place to see tulips and other flowers in the Netherlands is at the Floriade, which is a flower exposition held every ten years at a different location in the country.
+Another excellent place to see tulips and other flowers in the Netherlands is at the Floriade, which is a horticultural exposition held every ten years at a different location in the country.
+Planning for the next Floriade starts many years in advance, and the Netherlands held its first exposition in 1960.
+The Floriade runs from April 1 through the end of October, so it's not just tulips on exhibition.
+The Dutch horticulture industry presents its latest trends and developments to the rest of the world.
+Topics range from water, sustainability, flowers, gardens and architecture to culinary delights.
 The next Floriade is in 2022, so you can start saving your dollars now!